coercing/FiveM-External/README.md

 - couple exploit features etc

   # Read me
   I WILL NOT BE GIVING SUPPORT WITH THIS.
-PLEASE STOP ASKING FOR SUPPORT ABOUT MY REPOS :SOB:
+PLEASE STOP ASKING FOR SUPPORT ABOUT MY REPOS 😭

 - ego